MujithabaFarahi/cinec-movie-booking-app/README.md

 ### 1️⃣ Download APK

-- Get the APK file from the provided link or [Releases](#)
+- Get the APK file from the provided link: [Download Cinec Movies APK](https://drive.google.com/file/d/1P_UnfLt6tL5ngIo2E3UClTmylji6sHHt/view?usp=drive_link)
-- Transfer it to your Android device (if downloaded on PC)
+- Transfer it to your Android device (if downloaded on PC).
+- Open the APK file and allow installation from unknown sources if prompted.

 ### 2️⃣ Install